oshied/directord/docs/testing.md

 With Directord running, with at least one client, the functional test orchestration file can be used to exercise the entire suit of tooling.
-For the functional tests to work the will need to be executed from the "orchestrations" directordy within the local checkout of this repository.
+For the functional tests to work the will need to be executed from the "orchestrations" directory within the local checkout of this repository.

 ``` shell
 $ directord orchestrate functional-tests.yaml --ignore-cache